"A work day in the life on a VLCC is very diverse"

 For my second voyage with Euronav I went on board of the Alice in Gunsan, South Korea which had just been delivered.
 I saw it as an honor to be able to go on board as one of the first crew members.
 The first ten days felt a little like camping.
 The cook had to make dinner but we still had to unpack the pots and pans.
 We stayed in the ship yard for another ten days as there were still some things we needed to take care of before departing.
 We then headed off to Malaysia for a loading that had to be delivered in Rotterdam.
 When we reached the English Channel after four months at sea, it really felt like a homecoming.

 I enjoy being at sea.
 Otherwise I wouldn’t do this job.
 If your mind is set on not seeing land for a while, then it doesn’t really matter anymore.
-During my voyage on the Hojo we did went off board for an afternoon when we were in Freeport on the Bahamas.
+During my voyage on the Hojo we did went off board for an afternoon when we were in Freeport in the Bahamas.
 The weather was nice, we could do a walk on the beach and have a drink which was a nice change.

 The social atmosphere on board is very important.
 If you can enjoy your free time together, then it’s also easier to work in team during working hours.
 My Croatian colleague Matija and I baked pancakes for the entire crew when we were on board of the Alice.
 In the afternoon, while the cook was having his rest, we went looking for flour, milk and eggs.
 Captain Vanregemorter really appreciated our initiative.
 Other than that, we often eat steak with fries on Thursdays and Sundays.
 On Sunday it’s pizza time.
-The cook also happily makes different food for people with other nationalities.
+The cook also happily makes different kinds of food for people from other nationalities.
 And of course, it also depends on the Captain’s food preferences.
 If you have a Belgian Captain, chances are you will be served Belgian food.

 Donald De Borger, Third Officer, Captain Vanregemorter en Matija Mirkovic, Third Officer, behind the stove on the Alice baking pancakes for the entire crew.